PoliTok-DE: A Multimodal Dataset of Political TikToks and Deletions From Germany: Conclusion

 \section{Conclusion}

-We introduced \datasetname, a multimodal dataset of TikTok posts related to the 2024 Saxony state election that includes post media, platform metadata, and a deletion snapshot.
-The dataset covers over 195,000 posts, of which over 18,000 (17.3\%) were later deleted.
-We described the data collection process using the research API and web scraping and reported dataset statistics, including keyword frequencies and deletion prevalence.
+We introduced \datasetname, a multimodal dataset of TikTok posts from two German elections, the 2024 Saxony state election and the 2025 federal election, that includes post media, platform metadata, and a record of deleted posts.
+The dataset covers over 930{,}000 posts, of which over 330{,}000 (18.7\% of the Saxony posts and 39.7\% of the federal-election posts) were later deleted.
+About two thirds of these deletions were creators withdrawing their own posts.
+Platform enforcement accounted for the remaining third, but even on its own it ran far above the rate TikTok reports across its platform.
+We described the data collection process including the research API, web scraping, and reported dataset statistics, including keyword frequencies and deletion prevalence.
 We also presented a case study using an annotated subset to examine the co-occurrence of intolerance and entertainment.
 Beyond this case study, \datasetname can support work in computational social science on entertainment and intolerance, political communication, deletion-related platform dynamics, and qualitative, quantitative, and mixed-methods multimodal research.
 We encourage researchers to use the dataset for their research.
-We publicly share the dataset of post IDs on Hugging Face (link above) together with hydration code, and make deleted content available upon request for bona fide research purposes.
+We publicly share the dataset of post IDs on Hugging Face (link in front-matter) together with hydration code, and make deleted content available upon request for academic research purposes.

 \begin{ack} This research is funded by the Bavarian Research Institute for Digital Transformation (bidt), and was conducted within the ToxicAInment research project.\footnote{\url{https://en.bidt.digital/research-project/using-ai-to-increase-resilience-against-toxicity-in-online-entertainment/}} \end{ack}